otrv4/otrv4/otrv4.md

   guess can be made that the string `x` appears at a given offset in the message, this method will replace the old text with some new desired text, which must be the same length.
-For example, if the string "hi" is accurately guessed to be at the beginning of an encrypted message, it can be replaced with "yo", and a cryptographically valid data message can be created with the new text.
+For example, if the string "hi" is accurately guessed to be at the beginning of an encrypted message, it can be replaced with "yo" and a cryptographically valid data message can be created with the new text.

   To achieve this, the XOR of the old text and the new text is XORed